 Nonviolent communication is the language of compassion.
 The man that developed it is Marshall Rosenberg Ph.D.
 Here at OTR we are teaching our clients this model.
 It is sometimes met with resistance, in most cases, because they’re not use to getting their needs met, nor are they used to being heard.
 I have found this in my personal life as I have adopted it; I am able to communicate in difficult situations where I can make an observation without judgment, state my feelings, and then make a simple request.
-The formula is simple, learning the language of compassion is easy once we are able to let go of our old ideals and methods we used to get our needs met and our methods used to make sure people heard us.
-When we are just starting out it feels very different than the way we are used to communicating.
+The formula is simple, learning the language of compassion is easy once we are able to let go of our old ideals and methods.
+When we are just starting out it feels very different.

 May the Peace be with you.